Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 Unless they've got one of those little things with the little stuff.
 Oh, the robots.

-Oh, yeah, if they've got a little robot in there.
+Oh, yeah.
+If they've got a little robot in their head.

-not since World War I have we seen so much syphilis.
-Oh my gosh, so that was in your research.
+Not since World War I have we seen so much syphilis.
+Oh my gosh.

-If they had syphilis, stop this episode.
-All right, well, look, we've had a job,
+If they had to talk to us, stop this episode.
+All right, well, look, we've had a job.

 I know.
-That's why I was saying I think the only other job you'd be satisfied in is toy making.
+That's why I was saying I think the only other job you would be satisfied in is toy making.

 Please.